 "I think it's a very specific profile of the people who go to study computer science and maybe I don't quite fit that profile, or I just don't... can't manage to like it.
 If you look at people like Bill Gates or Mark Zuckerberg, the way they behave, the way they speak... there is a difference between how most people behave and how he [Zuckerberg] behaves."
 (Gerry, 17)

-It is evident that the social constructions in the periphery contain elements of respect, power, and draw the figure of the hi-tech man as far from the boys, despite their participation in the STEM classes.
+We found that the social constructions in the periphery contain elements of respect, power, and draw the figure of the hi-tech man as far from the boys, despite their participation in the STEM classes.
 In their way, they distance themselves from the hi-tech image that does not have the traditional macho characteristics.

 As part of the macho image, boys in STEM classes in the periphery avoid raising their difficulties in these classes.
 They themselves do not share this fact, but we learn about it from the girls in their class.
-As an example, 16-year-old Rita describes how the boys do not feel comfortable sharing their difficulties in the classroom:
+As an example, a girl of 16-year-old describes how the boys do not feel comfortable sharing their difficulties in the classroom:

 "Boys are more closed and don't talk about what's bothering them.
 And you realize that all this year they kept it inside and they kind of kept it in, and didn't tell anyone because they didn't feel comfortable...
-I think they experience the same amount of stress and depression and all this impact of society, um..., and boys have to be strong so they don't tell."
+I think they experience the same amount of stress and depression (as the girls) and all this impact of society, um..., and boys have to be strong so they don't tell."
 (Rita, 16)

 Hence, avoiding any expression of feelings and difficulties that arise in STEM classes is a clear expression of masculinity among the boys in the periphery.
 This practice expresses a traditional perception of masculinity, which requires hiding emotions or any sign of weakness and difficulty.